agregson/fitzmed/hemeonc.md

 Use of fungal prophylaxis attenuates usefulness of test.
 Bronchoalveolar lavage GM may increase yield over cultures alone.

-## $\beta$ Glucan
+## \beta Glucan
-As sensitive but not specific for aspergillus as many fungi release $\beta$ glucan including candida, fusarium, trichosporon and pneumocystis.
+As sensitive but not specific for aspergillus as many fungi release \beta glucan including candida, fusarium, trichosporon and pneumocystis.

 # Post-Transplant Lymphoproliferative Disorder